 1. Not starting with keyword research

-5. Unreadable texts
+5. Writing unreadable texts

-A final SEO copywriting mistake that people often make, is that they write difficult or dull posts.
-We know writing is hard.
-Nevertheless, copy should always be nice and easy to read.
-Don’t use too many long sentences.
-Avoid to use many difficult words.
-If you write for more than one region, check if you didn’t make any confusing mixups.
-Check whether the structure of your text is clear.
-In short: make sure people understand the message of your text.
-A big part of your SEO copywriting strategy is making sure you are writing a clear and readable text.
+A final SEO copywriting mistake that people often make, is that they write posts that are hard to understand.
+A huge missed opportunity!
+If you make sure it’s easy for everyone to understand the message of your text, you’re opening up your content for a wide audience.
+That’s why writing a clear and readable text is a considerable part of your SEO copywriting strategy.
 People should be able to understand what you want to tell them.
-If you succeed in creating copy that’s easy to comprehend, people will be less inclined to click away.
-They might even return to your site to read your next post.
+If you create copy that’s easy to comprehend, people will be less inclined to leave your site.
+They might even want to read your next post.

 Conclusion on SEO copywriting mistakes